We use cookies to improve your experience on our website. By continuing you acknowledge cookies are being used. View the privacy policy.

 So what does a comfortable or a modest lifestyle look like?
 The Retirement Standard also includes a weekly and monthly budget for a couple and single person in retirement and detailed breakdown of what their money buys them.

-Here’s the annual budget the Retirement Standard says a single person or couple aged 65-84 will need to live modestly or comfortably if they retired today, and are no longer paying rent or home loan repayments as part of their day-to-day living costs.
+Here’s the annual budget the Retirement Standard says you’d need to live modestly or comfortably if you retired today, and are no longer paying rent or home loan repayments as part of your day-to-day living costs.

 Finally, it’s worth keeping in mind that how you’re used to spending money before retirement will have a lot to do with how much you’ll spend in retirement.